Jgilhuly/8-6-webinar/README.md

 # Restaurant Operations System

-A legacy-style .NET Core web application for restaurant back-office operations, designed to demonstrate modernization techniques.
-The app handles menu management, inventory, scheduling, and reporting while intentionally using outdated patterns that can be incrementally modernized.
+A comprehensive .NET Core web application for restaurant back-office operations.
+The system handles menu management, inventory tracking, employee scheduling, and reporting to streamline restaurant operations.

 ## Overview

-This project showcases a complete restaurant management system built with deliberate "legacy" patterns using modern .NET Core runtime.
-It serves as a baseline for demonstrating various modernization techniques, from infrastructure upgrades to microservices architecture.
+This project provides a complete restaurant management system built with ASP.NET Core MVC.
+It serves as a robust solution for restaurant owners and managers to handle daily operations efficiently.

 ## Features